A-M-Edwards-14/GalaxyZoo-CapsNet/README.md

 ## Acknowledgments
 Project Acknowledgments

-The capsule network used in this project was based and adapted from the model create by [Reza Katebi](https://arxiv.org/abs/1809.08377) which is available [here](https://github.com/RezaKatebi/Galaxy-Morphology-CapsNet).
+The capsule network used in this project was based on and adapted from the model create by [Reza Katebi et al.](https://arxiv.org/abs/1809.08377) which is available [here](https://github.com/RezaKatebi/Galaxy-Morphology-CapsNet).